CodeWithJV/ai-tutor/README.md

-*I created this repo as part of the [codewithjv.com](http://codewithjv.com) project where I am exploring the impacts of AI tools on education and teaching people how to code.*

-*[Sign up if you want a weekly email](http://codewithjv.com/newsletter) on learning to code using AI assistants or [subscribe on youtube](https://www.youtube.com/@LearnCodeWithJV) for more good stuff.*

 # AI Tutor: A prompt for configuring your personal teacher

 This repository provides you with a prompt designed to help you learn and practice new skills using ChatGPT.
 The prompt has been primarily tested with GPT-3.5, and it has been created to: